Pat Crowley: Mitigating mycotoxins economically

-The following is an edited transcript of David Butler’s interview with Patrick Crowley.
+The following is an edited transcript of Tom Martin’s interview with Patrick Crowley.
 Click below to hear the full audio.

 Tom: Patrick Crowley is an on-farm specialist at Alltech based in the dairy capital of the USA, Wisconsin.
 He has over 23 years of experience in the dairy industry and is known to be the silage expert on the team.
 He works with dairy producers, nutritionists and consultants, troubleshooting a range of issues on farms in the Midwest.
 Among those issues is the management of mycotoxins.
 He joins us to provide an update on efforts to mitigate the risk of mycotoxins without breaking the bank.
 Thanks for being here, Patrick.

 Pat: Thank you for having me.

 Tom: So, if you would, bring us up-to-date on the mycotoxin issue.
 What are you seeing as you work with producers?